KayanShah/KayanShah/README.md

 ---

-## 🤝 Collaborators & Community

-Shoutout to [**@PanshulVempalli**](https://github.com/PanshulVempalli) — built the #1 UK VEX virtual program together and collaborating on projects constantly.
-Go check out his profile!
+🤝 Shoutout to [**@PanshulVempalli**](https://github.com/PanshulVempalli) — go check out his profile!
+I do loads of projects with him!

----

-*Thanks for visiting — check out my public repos below.
+*Thanks for visiting - check out my public repos below.
 Much more to come!*